Covexillary Schubert varieties and Kazhdan-Lusztig Polynomials: Covexillary Formulas for Kazhdan-Lusztig Polynomials

-For any $w\in W$ the opposite Schubert variety $\Omega_w$ is isomorphic to the Schubert variety $X_{w_\circ w}$.
-We use $w_\circ$ for the longest element in both $W$ and $\sf{W}$ for abuse of notation, but it should be read in different Weyl groups.
-Then the isomorphism (\refeq{isomorphism}) can be interpreted as
+A {\it Kazhdan-Lusztig variety}, so named in \cite{WY08}, is the intersection of a Schubert variety and the opposite Schubert cell in a flag variety.
+For any $w\in W$ the opposite Schubert variety $\Omega_w$ is isomorphic to the Schubert variety $X_{w_\circ w}$ \cite[\S 1.2]{KL}.
+We use $w_\circ$ for the longest element in both $W$ and $\overline{W}$ for abuse of notation, but it should be read in different Weyl groups.
+We will consider the Kazhdan-Lusztig varieties of the form $X_{ w}\cap \Omega_{ v}^\circ$ for $v\leq w$ for any $w,v\in W$.
+Then the isomorphism (\refeq{isomorphism}) can be interpreted as an isomorphsim